 In addition to that fun-size Snickers snack, spending your mornings in the sun should be a part of your weight loss plan.
 A 2014 study published in the journal PLOS One found that exposure to morning sunlight has a positive effect on body mass index (BMI).

 According to the research, just 20 to 30 minutes of natural light in the morning—even on a not-so-sunny day—is enough to impact BMI.
 Without sufficient light, the body may have trouble regulating metabolism, which can eventually cause weight gain.

 Massaging your scars will help them fade.

-Most drugstores have over-the-counter creams and oils that are made to fade scars, but there's another remedy that doesn't cost anything.
-Simply massaging or rubbing scarred areas a couple of times a day can prevent excess collagen buildup, which is what makes scars thick and ropy.
+Most drugstores have over-the-counter creams and oils that are made to fade scars.
+However, there's another equally effective remedy that doesn't cost a thing: massaging or rubbing the scarred area.
+Yes, rubbing your scars a few times a day can prevent excess collagen buildup, which is what makes scars thick and ropy.
 In an article for Verywell Health, physical therapist Brett Sears suggests using "one or two fingers to massage your scar in a direction that is perpendicular to the line of the scar," which "helps to remodel the scar and ensures that the collagen fibers of the scar are aligned properly."

-Ginger can help reduce cramps.
+Ginger can help reduce cramps and bloating.